-Approximately \$7 million is being spent each year on Local Centres upgrades, which include significant access improvements.
+A current average of \$7 million is being spent each year on Local Centres upgrades, which include significant access improvements.

 Maximum benefit for the community is obtained by focussing on improving access in Local Centres, and by delivering improvements in multiple locations across the LGA where people meet and do their daily tasks.